jlsk22/hell0world.github.io/_posts/1-27-2020 bad writer.md

 ---
 Why do you think I've asked you to read this piece?
 What connection does it have to our class?
-Submit the link to this response using the homework form

 The process at which Ahmad elicits and debunks the fundementals and conformity of bad writing is a process we can all